mandli/surge-examples/zeta/README.md

 Topography data can be obtained from https://download.gebco.net/.

 The topography file used for this example covers the area between 42 degrees to the north, 12 degrees to the south, -100 degrees to the west and -70 degrees to the east.
 An ASCII, Grid/TID Grid file was used.
+(15 arc-second interval grid).

 The topography file was placed in the ‘scratch’ directory.